 However, while cheaper builds are created to present the best value possible, premium builds such as this one are focused on gaming enthusiasts who want the very best.
 Therefore, if you have $3000 and you’re dead set on spending it on a PC, then it’s our job to present you with some of the best components you can find for the money, and the RTX 3090 is one of them.

 Is it overkill?
 Yes.
 Is it glorious?
 Yes.
 Is it expensive?
 Hell yes.
 Is it worth it?
 That’s entirely up to you.

-We didn’t skimp on quality when it comes to RAM either.
-We chose two stylish Corsair Vengeance RGB Pro sticks are a great option for this build.
+As regards the RAM, these two stylish Corsair Vengeance RGB Pro sticks are a great option for this build.
 The sticks have 8 GB of RAM and a speed of 3200 MHz each for a total of 16GB of RAM.

 This doesn’t mean that you can’t make a different choice since the recommended wattage for the RTX 3090 is 750W, but this is not a universally safe wattage.
 For a system such as this one, it should be better to go a bit above and beyond, so you should get an 850W PSU at the very least.